microscaling/microscaling/README.md

 [![Build Status](https://api.travis-ci.org/microscaling/microcaling.svg)](https://travis-ci.org/microscaling/microscaling) Go 1.4 1.5 1.6
 [![](https://badge.imagelayers.io/microscaling/microscaling:latest.svg)](https://imagelayers.io/?images=microscaling/microscaling:latest 'Get your own badge on imagelayers.io')

-## Important Note

-Microscaling Engine is under heavy development and is not intended for use in production yet.
-However running in labs and test systems is fine.
+Microscaling Engine is under development, so we're not making any promises about forward compatibility, and we wouldn't advise running it on production machines yet.
+But if you're keen to get it into production we'd love to hear from you.

 ## Schedulers

 Microscaling Engine will integrate with all the popular container schedulers.
 Currently we support

-* Docker API (for running as a single node with Docker Compose)
+* Docker API
 * Marathon

 Support for more schedulers is coming soon.
 Let us know if there is a particular scheduler you wish us to support.